 It isn’t a novel concept anymore– it’s more competitive than ever to rank on the top page of search results.
 Over the years, Google in particular has cracked down on any SEO “black hat” tactics that can cheat your way to the top.
 They’ve also added more paid ads, which means there’s less space for organic (or non-paid) search results to appear.

-According to Advanced Web Ranking 2020, the first three organic positions for non-branded search earn more than 50% of the total click-throughs!
+According to Advanced Web Ranking 2024, the first three organic positions for non-branded search earn more than 50% of the total click-throughs!
+For branded search, the numbers are even higher.

 When it comes to SEO, you need to follow best practices.
 And, it’s much more than just having the right “keywords” on your web page.
 There’s other technical requirements that help boost your search rankings like: